The ZOLL R Series® uses a small, lightweight plug-and-play Respironics® CAPNOSTAT® 5 sensor, which provides fast response and reliable monitoring.

-The American Heart Association (AHA) 2010 Guidelines gives a Class 1, LOE A recommendation for the use of continuous waveform capnography as the most reliable method of confirming and monitoring correct placement of an endotracheal tube.
+In the American Heart Association (AHA) 2010 Guidelines continuous waveform capnography is a Class I, LOE A recommendation for confirming and monitoring correct placement of an endotracheal tube.

-AHA also states that a sustained increase in PETCO2 during CPR is an indicator of ROSC.
-Due to this fact, it is also recommended to use capnography in intubated patients to monitor CPR quality, optimize chest compressions, and detect ROSC during chest compressions or when the rhythm check reveals an organized rhythm (Class IIb, LOE C).
+Because a sustained increase in PETCO2 during CPR is an indicator of ROSC, the AHA Guidelines also recommend using capnography in intubated patients to monitor CPR quality, optimize chest compressions, and detect ROSC during chest compressions or when the rhythm check reveals an organized rhythm (Class IIb, LOE C).

-Mainstream is most commonly used for mechanically ventilated patients and those that are intubated that require intensive monitoring.
-Mainstream devices are also used on non-intubated patients using a mouthpiece or by a mask.
+Mainstream capnography is most commonly used for mechanically ventilated patients and intubated patients who require intensive monitoring.
+Mainstream devices can also used on non-intubated patients but require a mouthpiece or a mask.

 With mainstream capnography, the airway adapter is placed directly in the breathing circuit in between the ventilator “Y” and the elbow adapter, as shown in the diagram.